 For all supported configurations, for ZDB, a backup specification can only cover one single application system and one backup system.
 You can, however, have multiple backup specifications for each application system, and you can use these to back up the same application system simultaneously to different filesystems.
-For information on configurations with multiple application systems, see "Creating Mount Points" on page 64.
+For information on configurations with multiple application systems, see "Creating mount points" on page 76.

 Single-host configurations, where a single system is used as both application and backup system, are not recommended because of performance issues.
 Only disk image and filesystem backups are possible using the single-host configuration.
-For a list of the supported single-host configurations, see the disk arrays support matrices in the HP OpenView Storage Data Protector Software Release Notes.
+For a list of the supported single-host configurations, see the disk arrays support matrices in the HP Data Protector product announcements, software notes, and references.

 With all configurations, application and backup data can be spread across multiple disk arrays of the same type.